Horns & Horn Parts

-Replacing your horn, or installing a new, louder one, is pretty easily done.
-Replacement horns tend to be pretty universal, and simple to wire up, so that shouldn't scare many would be do-it-yourselfers away.
+Replacing your horn or installing a new, louder one can be done easily.
+Replacement horns tend to be pretty universal and simple to wire up, so that shouldn't scare many would be do-it-yourselfers away.
 Before you do so, though, you’ll want to make sure that the horn is really your problem.
 Test all the wiring, fuses, and relays.
 You’ll want to disconnect the battery before working on anything in the horn system.
 If the problem really is the horn, you’ll have to unbolt the old horn from the radiator support, disconnect the wires and connect the new replacement one and bolt it into place.
 You can put a new horn boot into place during this process as well, if you need to.

 When you’re all done, you can reconnect the battery and test the horn.
 If the horn still doesn’t work, check that everything is wired correctly.

 Need a replacement horn for your car or truck?